-In 2011 the European Commission adopted in 2011 an EU Framework for National Roma Integration Strategies focussing on four key areas: education, employment, healthcare and housing.
+In 2011 the European Commission adopted an EU Framework for National Roma Integration Strategies focussing on four key areas: education, employment, healthcare and housing.

 EU Member States have made an unprecedented commitment towards promoting Roma inclusion in the May 2011 EPSCO Council conclusions on an EU Framework for National Roma Integration Strategies up to 2020, followed by the June 2011 Conclusions that endorsed the Presidency’s report on Roma inclusion.